Quirinus/MXLU_Documentation/README.md

 - Fix: FAQ: features -> uber and challenge links are broken.
 - (Claygame) Add a desc to tell that cc says "all trials completed" when all trials r done and hearts have not been cubed yet, idk coding so i cant do it.
 - Check/Fix: Is the AoE on Mount Arreat set orange or gold or what color is it? /// Text should be in correct colour now
+- Update: all character pages with new skills and images